 For small children, the decision is made for them and baptism is a permanent blessing.
 The action cannot be cancelled or repeated.
 Parents may want to consider whether this is a decision that should left to the child – a service of dedication is an alternative, where the child may be both blessed and parents and others acting in the same way as godparents still make similar promises as in the baptism service.

-If you would like to talk about baptism for yourself or your child, get in touch with Alan or Catherine and they will get in touch to arrange a meeting.
+If you would like to talk about baptism for yourself or your child, get in touch with Revds Alan or Catherine and they will contact you to come and see you.

 There is more information on the Diocesan website.